 Adjust the range as necessary to match the exact cells where your data is stored.

-The SUMIF function in Google Sheets adds values based on a specific condition.
-It sums data that meets criteria, such as totals for items that match a certain label or threshold.
+The SUMIF function in Google Sheets adds values based on a specific condition; it is a conditional sum function that allows you to add values only when specific criteria are met.
+It summarizes data that meets specific criteria, such as totals for items that match a particular label or threshold when you select cells.

 The syntax for the SUMIF function in Google Sheets is: